hcw-00/PatchCore_anomaly_detection/README.md

 ![plot](./capture/capture.jpg)

-notice(21/06/18) :
-This code is not yet verified.
-Any feedback is appreciated.
 updates(21/06/21) :
 - I used sklearn's SparseRandomProjection(ep=0.9) for random projection.
 I'm not confident with this.
 - I think exact value of "b nearest patch-features" is not presented in the paper.
 I just set 9. (args.n_neighbors)